 There is a well-established body of knowledge or sufficient observations over history to estimate a behavioural response statistically.
+By quantifiable, we mean that there is either a well-established body of empirical evidence or that we can confidently estimate a behavioural from a similar policy change in the past.

+1.3.
 Cross-tax and Transfer Effects